Testing ChatGPT Ads Before the Market Crowds In

 This sounds basic, but many paid tests fail because the ad promise is crisp and the page reverts to generic agency copy or bloated SaaS messaging.

-If you are paying for early traffic, the page should be designed to clarify and convert, not to impress internal stakeholders.
+If you’re paying for early traffic, the page should be designed to clarify and convert, not to impress internal stakeholders.

 Start with a budget small enough to stay honest

-One advantage of testing early is that the budget does not need to be large.
+One advantage of testing early is that the budget doesn’t need to be large.

 In fact, large budgets can make teams careless because they skip the work of reading search terms, reviewing sessions, and inspecting conversion quality.